brandjon/starlark/spec.md

-Because Starlark loops always iterate over a finite container (assuming the host application does not define an unbounded type), they are guaranteed to terminate, unlike loops in most languages which can execute an arbitrary and perhaps unbounded number of iterations.)
+Because Starlark loops always iterate over a finite container (assuming the host application does not define an unbounded type), they are guaranteed to terminate, unlike loops in most languages which can execute an arbitrary and perhaps unbounded number of iterations.

 Within the body of a `for` loop, `break` and `continue` statements may be used to stop the execution of the loop or advance to the next iteration.

-In Starlark, a `for` loop is permitted only within a function definition.
-A `for` loop at top level results in a static error.
+In Starlark, a `for` statement is permitted only within a function definition.
+A `for` statement at top level results in a static error.

 ### Break and Continue

-The `break` and `continue` statements terminate the current iteration of a `for` loop.
+The `break` and `continue` statements terminate the current iteration of a `for` statement.
 Whereas the `continue` statement resumes the loop at the next iteration, a `break` statement terminates the entire loop.

 ```text